Romancing the Stone: Plot

-Joan Wilder is a successful, but lonely, romance novelist in New York City.
-After finishing her latest novel, Joan leaves her apartment to meet her editor, Gloria.
-On the way she is handed a letter by her neighbor, Mrs. Irwin, that contains a map, sent by her recently murdered brother-in-law, Eduardo.
-While she is gone, a man tries to break into her apartment and is discovered by her apartment supervisor, whom he kills.
+Joan Wilder is a successful but lonely romance novelist living in New York City with her cat, Romeo.
+After finishing her latest novel, Joan leaves her apartment to meet her editor and friend, Gloria Horne.
+On the way her neighbor, Mrs. Irwin, hands her an envelope that contains a map, sent by her recently murdered brother-in-law, Eduardo.
+While she is gone, a man is discovered trying to break into her apartment by the building's superintendent, whom he kills.
 Returning to her apartment, Joan finds it ransacked.
 She then receives a frantic phone call from her sister Elaine, Eduardo's widow.
-Elaine has been kidnapped by antiquities smugglers, cousins Ira and Ralph, and instructs Joan to go to the Colombian coastal city of Cartagena with the map she received; it is Elaine's ransom.
+Elaine has been kidnapped by antiquities smugglers, cousins Ira and Ralph, and instructs Joan to bring the map to the Colombian coastal city of Cartagena; it is Elaine's ransom.

-Flying to Colombia, Joan is diverted from the rendezvous point by Colonel Zolo—the same man that ransacked her apartment looking for the map—by tricking her into boarding the wrong bus.
-Instead of heading to Cartagena, this bus goes deep into the interior of the country.
+Flying to Colombia, Joan is diverted from the bus to Cartagena by Colonel Zolo, the same man who ransacked her apartment.
+Instead of heading to Cartagena, this bus goes deep into the country's interior.
 Ralph realizes this and begins following Joan.
-After Joan accidentally distracts the bus driver by asking where they are going, the bus crashes into a Land Rover, wrecking both vehicles.
+When Joan distracts the bus driver by asking where they are going, the bus crashes into a Land Rover, wrecking both vehicles.
 As the rest of the passengers walk away, Joan is menaced by Zolo but is saved by the Land Rover's owner, an American exotic bird smuggler named Jack T. Colton.
-For getting her out of the jungle and to a telephone, Joan promises to pay Jack $375 in traveler's cheques.

-Jack and Joan travel the jungle while eluding Zolo and his military police.
-Reaching a small village, they encounter a drug lord named Juan, who is a big fan of Joan's novels and happily helps them escape from Zolo.
+Joan promises to pay Jack $375 in traveler's cheques for getting her out of the jungle and to a telephone.
+The two of them travel the jungle while eluding Zolo and his military police.
+Reaching a small village, they encounter a drug lord named Juan who is a big fan of Joan's novels and happily helps them escape from Zolo.

 After a night of dancing and passion in a nearby town, Jack suggests to Joan that they find the treasure themselves before handing over the map.
-Zolo's men enter the town, so Jack and Joan steal a car to escape—but it is Ralph's car, and he is sleeping in the back.
+Zolo's men enter the town, so Jack and Joan steal a car to escape; but it is Ralph's car, and he is sleeping in the back.
 They follow the clues and retrieve the treasure, an enormous emerald called El Corazón ("The Heart").
 Ralph takes the emerald from them at gunpoint, but Zolo's forces appear, distracting Ralph long enough for Jack to steal the jewel back.
-After being chased into a river and over a waterfall, Jack and Joan are separated on opposite sides of the raging river; Joan has the map, but Jack has the emerald.
+After being chased into a river and over a waterfall, Jack and Joan are separated on opposite sides of the raging river.
+Joan has the map, but Jack has the emerald.
 Jack directs Joan to Cartagena, promising that he will meet her there.